-During Q2 2019-20, the number of active Primary Renovation Projects in the Design Phase decreased and the number of active Primary Renovation Projects in the Hire Contractor/Vendor Phase and in the
+During Q3 2019-20, the number of active Primary Renovation Projects in the Design Phase decreased and the number of active Primary Renovation Projects in the Hire Contractor/Vendor Phase and in the Implement Improvements Phase increased.
+Florida TaxWatch considers this to be a good sign and reflects a continuing trend over the past five quarters.

-Implement Improvements Phase increased.
-Florida TaxWatch considers this to be a good sign and reflects a continuing trend over the past four quarters.
-Despite additional time built into the new construction schedule, the number of Primary Renovations projects flagged for schedule related delays during Q2 2019-20 increased from 73 to 162.
-Florida TaxWatch finds the fact that Primary Renovations projects at 162 schools have currently been flagged for Schedule issues extremely concerning.
+Despite additional time built into the new construction schedule, the number of Primary Renovations projects flagged for schedule related delays during Q3 2019-20 increased from 162 to 189.
+Not only is the number of Primary Renovations projects flagged for schedule delays increasing, so too is the length of these delays.
+Almost one-fourth of the Primary Renovations projects are experiencing delays of one year or longer, and there is nothing to suggest that this trend will be reversed.
+Florida TaxWatch finds this extremely concerning.
 The trajectory of the completion of these projects should be accelerating in a positive direction with a realistic timetable that will be successfully completed.
 Anything less is unacceptable.

 It has become increasingly apparent that the current facilities construction schedule is no longer realistic.
-Under the "best-case scenario," as discussed on a January 6, 2020 conference call with Florida TaxWatch, all Primary Renovations projects would be completed by the end of calendar year 2023, an additional delay of nine months.
-Under the "worst-case scenario," as discussed at the February 11, 2020 School Board workshop, it could take 10 years or longer to complete the planned Primary Renovations projects.
+Under the "best-case scenario," as discussed on the January 6, 2020 conference call with Florida TaxWatch and the Broward Workshop, all Primary Renovations projects would be completed by the end of calendar year 2023, an additional delay of nine months.
+Under the "worst-case scenario," as discussed at the February 11, 2020 School Board workshop, delays in completing the planned Primary Renovations projects could take years, not months.

 Also of great concern is the issue of financial risk.
-Primary Renovations projects at 8 schools were flagged for Budget issues during Q2 2019-20.
-More than \$19.6 million in additional funding is required to complete these projects.
-Since inception, the School Board has approved \$192.4 million in additional funds for SMART construction projects.
+Primary Renovations projects at 13 schools were flagged for Budget issues during Q3 2019-20.
+More than \$28 million in additional funding is required to complete these projects.
+Since inception, the School Board has approved more than \$221 million in additional funds for SMART construction projects.

 Higher rates of inflation, higher roofing and mechanical/electrical/fire protection costs, and items that were excluded from the original scopes of work will undoubtedly continue to increase project costs.
-By how much is unknown, but Atkins North America, Inc., estimates that the total cost of SMART Program facility improvements could now increase by about \$436 million.
-Atkins reports that "construction volume and employment indicators show a plateau in 2019, which may lead to construction price stabilization, although it is too early to tell."
+By how much is unknown, but Atkins North America, Inc., estimates that the total cost of SMART Program facility improvements could now increase by about \$429 million.
 Florida TaxWatch considers controlling project costs and mitigating the additional financial risk to be the greatest challenge facing the District as SMART project implementation moves forward.